SciCompKL/MeDiPack/doc/mpiFunctions_layout.md

   child of: function
   attributes:             name -> The name of the argument.
                           type -> The type of the argument.
               [optional] const -> If defined indicates that the argument is constant.
+If set to opt the constant modifier is generated as optional.

 element: operator
   -> Special handling for operator arguments.
 The primal values may need to be stored for the reverse operation. child of: function
   attributes:             name -> The name of the argument.
                           type -> The type of the argument.
               [optional] const -> If defined indicates that the argument is constant.
+If set to opt the constant modifier is generated as optional.

 element: request
   -> Special handling for request arguments.
 A special request for the reverse call needs to be created. child of: function
   attributes:             name -> The name of the argument.
                           type -> The type of the argument.
               [optional] const -> If defined indicates that the argument is constant.
+If set to opt the constant modifier is generated as optional.
               [optional] noptr -> Indicates that the request is no pointer type.

 element: type